content-left-bg.png

 Results

-The results of the survey are shared in the following ways:
+The results of each survey are shared in the following ways:

 • a statewide summary report analysing statewide trends and patterns